The Gloucester House SEND provision:

 Everything we do is about positive behaviour, self-reflection and understanding and positive interaction this part of our philosophy of learning and our planned environment.

-You can read more about our approaches and systems in our behaviour policy: (hyperlink needed)
+You can read more about our approaches and systems in our behaviour policy.

 We talk about all aspects of bullying in circle times, school council, community meetings and through the curriculum: we work hard to address the underlying issues behind bullying in Gloucester House.

-We have a whole school policy on anti-bullying: (hyperlink needed) and involve parents in the decision to offer this support.
+We have a whole school policy on prevention and tackling bullying and involve parents in the decision to offer this support.

-We have an up-to-date policy on how we manage medical needs: (hyperlink needed)
+We have an up-to-date policy on how we manage medical needs

 The headteacher has responsibility for health and safety concerns across the school.